smanolloff/svg_drawer/README.md

 ### TextBox

-In contrast to the Table, Row and Cell elements, this element expects an argument to #initialize: the string to draw.
+In contrast to the Table, Row and Cell elements, this element expects an argument to `#initialize`: the string to draw.
 Second come the params.

 Also, the _strict_ column below is omitted, as all params are considered strict (a text box is at the bottom of the element hierarchy and has no children).
-Exceptions to that rule are explicitly described otherwise.
+Exceptions to that rule are explicitly stated otherwise.

-It is also always _complete_, as the only requirement is to have a text to draw, but it is a mandatory argument to `initialize` anyway.
+It is also always _complete_, as the only requirement is to have a text to draw, which is a mandatory argument to `initialize` anyway.

-The text itself will be wrapped on multiple lines if the width is restricted (by passing the `width` param).
-The `height` is not strict, because a text can't be vertically restricted -- it either wraps on as many lines as needed (meaning height varies depending on the text length and the given `width`), or is always drawn on a single line (see `overflow` and `truncate` params below)
+The text itself will be wrapped on multiple lines if the width is restricted (by having a fixed `width`, either inherited or set explicitly).
+The `height` is not strict, because a text can't be vertically restricted -- it either wraps on as many lines as needed, or is always drawn on a single line (there is no `width` restriction, or `overflow` and/or `truncate` params are given)

 * **Required params**: (none)
 * **Optional params**: